Managing HPE BIOS resources

 related properties in a single operation to their factory defaults using

-the OEM HPE property RestoreManufacturingDefaults
+the OEM HPE property `RestoreManufacturingDefaults` :

-end point, you only need to PATCH
+From the `BiosSettingsUri` end point, you only need to PATCH

-the RestoreManufacturingDefaults
+the `RestoreManufacturingDefaults`

-property in the request body with the Yes
+property in the request body with the `Yes` value and then reset the server.

-The following example resets Bios attributes and Bios related properties to their factory defaults using cURL and iLOrest.
+The following example resets Bios attributes and Bios related properties

 TIP